sindresorhus/ky/readme.md

 Type: `Function[]`<br>
 Default: `[]`

 This hook enables you to modify the request right before it is sent.
 Ky will make no further changes to the request after this.
-The hook function receives the normalized options as the first argument.
+The hook function receives normalized input and options as arguments.
 You could, for example, modify `options.headers` here.

+Note that the argument order has changed in non-backward compatible way since [#163](https://github.com/sindresorhus/ky/pull/163).

 ###### hooks.afterResponse